 Together with her husband, David, they have 6 young adult children.
 They enjoy playing golf, exercising, walking their dogs, traveling, reading, and doing crosswords.

-A Hoosier native, Katie received her Bachelor of Arts and Sciences from Indiana University, as well as completing a semester abroad at Charles University in Prague.
+Katie received her Bachelor of Arts and Sciences from Indiana University, as well as completing a semester abroad at Charles University in Prague.
 After graduation, she taught English abroad in Russia and China.
-In 2016, she relocated to Chicago, where she worked in the hospitality industry while freelancing and volunteering at nonprofit organizations specializing in education and the arts.
+After relocating to Chicago, Katie freelanced and volunteered as a grant writer at nonprofit organizations specializing in education and the arts.
 She received her master’s degree in International Studies with a concentration in International Development from Concordia University- Irvine.

 Susan Walker has stepped into the role of Financial Analyst at Empower Illinois following several years of serving as bookkeeping consultant.
 After earning her CPA and working as controller of a real estate firm, she began providing finance and consulting services to clients in various industries, including not-for-profit.
 Susan graduated from the University of Wisconsin – Madison with a degree in Economics.